-Why Tom Brady Isn’t Totally Innocent In Cameogate, Even If He Was Tricked
+NESN

 Is it the fault of the media, or of anybody, for that matter, that the scene was interpreted the way it was?
 It features Tom Brady exiting a spa at strip mall looking like a brand new man.
 The sign above the door features Asian lettering, for crying out loud.
 Is Brady really dumbfounded and offended that people thought this was a reference — either malicious or innocently humorous in intent — to Kraft, who allegedly solicited prostitution at a day spa that was connected to a sex-trafficking ring?

 No, Brady is smarter than that.
 Him attempting to put this all on the media (which, yes, deserves some blame for jumping to conclusions) is totally disingenuous.
-The candor and passion he displayed Saturday afternoon unfortunately was countered by him kind of looking like a jerk.
+The candor and passion he displayed Saturday afternoon unfortunately were countered by him kind of looking like a jerk.

 If Brady truly was screwed over by Greenberg, then perhaps he should’ve said something like this: “You know, that scene was not supposed to look like that.
 I’m pretty upset about it, and it was taken entirely out of context.
 I can see why it’s being viewed that way, but I assure you that was not my intention.
 I’m really sorry to everyone, especially Mr. Kraft, that this has happened.
 It’s a very unfortunate coincidence.”